Skip to main content

 • Building insurance must be arranged from the point of exchange, not completion

-So, your offer on a house has been accepted, now what?
+What happens after your offer on a house has been accepted?

-If you want to buy a TV, then you might shop around to see which one you like the look of, that has the functions that you want and that you can afford.
-Once you’ve decided which one you want, then you go to the shop, buy it and take it home with you.
+If you want to buy a TV, you might shop around to see which one you like the look of, which functions you want, and whether it fits your budget.
+Once you've decided, you simply go to the shop, buy it and take it home with you.

-However, once you’ve had your offer accepted to buy a house, you can’t just pick up the keys and move in.
-In fact, you probably wouldn’t want to as there are a lot of practical things to think about, like packing up your belongings, changing doctors and dentists, and moving your furniture.
+However, when your offer is accepted on a house, you can't just pick up the keys and move in.
+In fact, you probably wouldn't want to – there are many practical things to sort out first, like packing your belongings, registering with new doctors and dentists, and arranging furniture removal.

-But even more importantly, the research into a property is done after the offer has been accepted.
+More importantly, the detailed research into a property actually happens after your offer has been accepted.

-Whilst you may have looked at the area, the size of the house and even the layout, you will need to appoint a conveyancer to help with checking things that affect the property, how to pay for it and all the legal requirements.
+While you may have already considered the area, the size of the house and its layout, you'll need to appoint a conveyancer to help check important legal aspects of the property, arrange payment, and handle all the necessary legal requirements.

 More on that later.
 But now, let’s get into exactly what happens after your offer to purchase a property has been accepted.